The formation of a nuclear-spin dark state in silicon: Introduction

 Despite the importance of the nuclear-spin dark state, only indirect evidence for its existence exists.
 Data from reconstructed spin states in self-assembled quantum dots are consistent with predicted dark-state properties~\cite{Gangloff2021}, and measurements of hole-spin polarization recovery in lead-halide perovskite materials have suggested the presence of the dark state~\cite{Kirstein2023}.
 A direct confirmation of the nuclear-spin dark state and tests of its properties would serve as important verifications for these predictions and point the way to harnessing this exotic state for various applications.

 Here, we present evidence for the formation of the nuclear-spin dark state in a Si gate-defined quantum dot.
-We directly probe the electron-nuclear coupling through Landau-Zener sweeps, and we find that it sharply reduces during DNP, in agreement with theoretical predictions.
+We directly probe the hyperfine coupling between two electronic spin states (the singlet and polarized triplet), through Landau-Zener sweeps, and we find that it sharply reduces during DNP, in agreement with theoretical predictions.
 We also observe that the dark state persists for about 1 ms, in agreement with nuclear spin inhomogeneous dephasing times in Si.
-We also verify that the dark state significantly increases the lifetime of the electronic spin states involved.
+We also verify that the dark state significantly reduces singlet-triplet relaxation.
 Together with these experiments, we construct numerical simulations that model the quantum-mechanical behavior of the electrons, as well as the semi-classical behavior of each of the roughly $10^4$ nuclear spins interacting with the electrons in our device.

-Our work verifies key theoretical predictions about the nuclear-spin dark state.
-Moreover, our work demonstrates that exotic nuclear spin states can occur in the very same devices that are used for quantum computing~\cite{Hanson2007,Zwanenburg2013,Burkard2023}, potentially opening the door to using such states as quantum memories or as resources for quantum sensing or suppressing decoherence.
+Our work verifies key properties of the nuclear-spin dark state, which has been predicted to appear in multiple systems, including gate-defined and self-assembled quantum dots, as well as solid-state materials.
+The ability to probe the dark state will improve our understanding of this collective state.
+In the future, this understanding could lead to increased levels of nuclear-spin polarization, which could in turn lead to increased electron-spin coherence times.
+Moreover, our work demonstrates that exotic nuclear spin states can occur in the very same devices that are used for quantum computing~\cite{Hanson2007,Zwanenburg2013,Burkard2023}, potentially opening the door to using such states as quantum memories or as resources for quantum sensing.